2025–26 Stoke City F.C. season

-The 2025–26 season is Stoke City's 109th season in the Football League, and the 49th in the second tier.
+The 2025–26 season was Stoke City's 109th season in the Football League, and the 49th in the second tier.

+The summer of 2025 again saw Stoke very active in the transfer market and a high turnover of players.
+Stoke began the season well and after 14 games played they were in 2nd position, however by December an injury crisis began to take hold and results and performances dropped off.
+In the second half of the season Stoke fell out of play-off contention and back into a more familiar mid-table position, finishing in 17th.

 Pre-season

 After avoiding relegation on the final day of the 2024–25 season, manager Mark Robins quickly released his retained list. leaving the club were Lynden Gooch, Michael Rose, Enda Stevens and Jordan Thompson whilst Lewis Baker signed a one-year extension.
 Stoke made their first signing of the summer, bringing in Welsh winger Sorba Thomas from Huddersfield Town on a three-year contract.
 Also coming into the team were veteran left-back Aaron Cresswell, Ukrainian centre-back Maksym Talovierov, Slovak forward Róbert Boženík and the return of Steven Nzonzi.
 Jamie Donley, Divin Mubama and Ashley Phillips joined on season-long loans.
 Departing the club were Wouter Burger, and Sol Sidibe.

 Stoke played friendlies against Brighton & Hove Albion, Burnley, Crewe Alexandra, Liverpool, Shrewsbury Town and Wolverhampton Wanderers.